dimitri-nicolo/calico/master/getting-started/kubernetes/self-managed-on-prem/docker-enterprise.md

        --type=kubernetes.io/dockerconfigjson -n tigera-operator
    ```

 1. Install the Tigera custom resources.
+For more information on configuration options available in this manifest, see [the installation reference](/{{page.version}}/reference/installation/api).

    ```
    kubectl create -f {{site.url}}/master/manifests/custom-resources.yaml